nordeim/Context7-Agent/docs/prompt_to_improve.md

 Please carefully validate any logic and coding errors that you may suspect, then use extensive web searches to validate your findings and assumptions.

+---
+awesome design! please regenerate for me all the project files again in case I miss some. put on your deep-thinking hat to carefully and systematically come up with an execution plan, then proceed with the plan to create all the project code files that are complete and drop-in replacement version. please double-check and validate each file as you generate to make sure all the files are correct and fully working.
+I trust your due diligence as an elite AI coding assistant. thank you and good luck!